 All of Surfshark’s global servers offer military-grade encryption, as well as kill switch and DNS leak protection.
 An optional MultiHop option routes your internet connection through two VPN servers for added security and anonymity.

-The provider offers app protection for the Android, Android TV, Linux, Windows, macOS and Fire TV device platforms.
-Chrome and Firefox browser extensions are available, as is extensive router compatibility.
+The provider offers app protection for Android, Android TV, Linux, Windows, macOS, and Fire TV device platforms.
+The macOS app offers native support for Apple Silicon-powered Macs.
+Chrome, Edge, and Firefox browser extensions are available, as is extensive router compatibility.
 You can connect an unlimited number of devices to the provider’s servers using a single set of login credentials.